Baby’s Head is Hot, But No Fever: Causes, Solution, When to See a Doctor

 1. Outside Weather

 Outside weather plays an important role in maintaining the baby's body temperature.
-Baby getting exposed in sunlight for a long time while being outside or even if you suddenly take him out of the air-conditioned room to hot weather, it can lead to a hot head in babies.
+Baby getting exposed to sunlight for a long time while being outside or even if you suddenly take him out of the air-conditioned room to hot weather, it can lead to a hot head in babies.

 2. Too Many Clothes